wp-plugins/cc-child-pages/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.11 =
+Bug fix: Corrected small bug introduced in version 1.10 when using `list="true"`

 = 1.10 =
 Added exclude parameter for shortcode, and depth parameter for shortcode when list output is selected.